 I have a book of selected short stories by Fyodor Dostoyevsky which includes this story An Honest Thief.
 I have never read anything written by Fyodor Dostoyevsky before so I thought starting with short stories might be a good idea.

 This story has more psychological depth than I expected.
-Emelyan is a drunk and clearly he has given up on his life, there are hints of some tragedy but it is never made explicit.
+Emelyan is a drunk and clearly, he has given up on his life, there are hints of some tragedy but it is never made explicit.
 He is troubled and seems to use alcohol as a crutch.
-He steals the breech which leads to a fallout between him and Astafy.
+He steals the breach which leads to a fallout between him and Astafy.
 He leaves the apartment and Astafy can’t find him.
-When Emelyan returns, he is very cold and starved and sick, Astafy knows his time is limited.
+When Emelyan returns, he is very cold and starved, and sick, Astafy knows his time is limited.
 Emelyan confesses about the theft to Astafy before he dies; the guilt has tormented Emelyan.

 *Get a copy of Selected Stories by clicking on the image above.

 Support the Blog!